-From Warner Horizon Scripted Television comes the series Pennyworth, which airs on EPIX (coming to Showcase in Canada this Fall!) and is a ten-episode one-hour drama series.
+From Warner Horizon Scripted Television comes the series Pennyworth, (which airs on EPIX and begins tonight at 9pm ET on Showcase) and is a ten-episode one-hour drama series.
 It’s a surprising and kind of violent origin story for Batman’s butler Alfred Pennyworth (played by Jack Bannon), but with a really surprising turn from Thomas Wayne (played by the charismatic and versatile Ben Aldridge, who played very different characters in Reign and Fleabag).
 He presents a fascinating character study of Batman’s father in the swinging sixties in a series that feels extremely cinematic.

 We spoke to Aldridge by phone recently as part of his whirlwind press tour and this is a condensed and edited version of our scintillating interview with the transformative Ben Aldridge.

 *This interview was originally published on July 29, 2019*

 BT: I loved the look of this series!
 It must have been awesome being in this expansive and cinematic world.